facebookresearch/habitat-lab/examples/hitl/robot_teleop/README.md

 # Robot Tele-op HITL application

 TL;DR A HITL app that loads robots from URDF and simulates them in a Habitat Simulator instance with basic UI teleoperation and hot-reloading for quick morphology iteration.
+In addition to data-collection and general debugging use cases, the app can also be run as the [Simulator Process](#simulator-process) for deployment in sim.

 # Build Steps

+Note: to run the robot teleop app as a [Simulator Process](#simulator-process), you must also [install the `murp` package](#installing-murp).

 ## Install habitat-sim